clesleycode/intro-data-science/Intro to Data Science.md

 fdist1 = FreqDist(text1)
 ```

-From here, we'll move the different areas supported by Programming Languages.
+From here, we'll move into the different areas supported by Programming Languages.

-4.4.2 Time Series Analysis
+#### 4.5.2 Time Series Analysis

 Time Series Analysis includes methods for analyzing time series data to extract meaningful statistics and characteristics.

 [Time Series Datasets](https://datamarket.com/data/list/?q=provider:tsdl)

-4.4.3 Deep Learning
+#### 4.5.3 Deep Learning

 Deep Learning is a branch of machine learning that involves pattern recognition on unlabeled and unstructured data. and uses a model of computing inspired by the structure of the brain.
 Hence we call this model a neural network.
-The basic foundational unit of a neural network is the neuron, which is actually conceptually quite simple.

 [Detexify](http://detexify.kirelabs.org/classify.html)

-4.4.4 Natural Language Processing
+#### 4.5.4 Natural Language Processing

 Natural Language Processing, or NLP, is an area of computer science that focuses on developing techniques to produce machine-driven analyses of text.

 [Google Translate](https://translate.google.com/)

 ## 5.0 Final Words